Sunday, November 28, 2021

 Well, in my Japanese blog post, around here, I explained Michał's trick in detail in my words but the person who is reading this can read English, so please read his article first :)

 Okay, you've read it, right?
 As you learned from his article, he used WOFF fonts convereted from SVG fonts.
-In my trick, I use SVG fonts without convering it.
+In my trick, I use SVG fonts without converting it.
 Michał said "browsers have stopped supporting the SVG format in fonts (hence the need to use the WOFF format)" but in fact, Safari still supports it.
 After all, the trick I am about to introduce is just a replacement of his trick with SVG fonts.
 But still, the reason I want to dare to introduce this trick is that SVG fonts can be used even when loading fonts is blocked by the CSP's restriction.
 That is, SVG fonts allow reading text contents even on pages where the CSP prohibits loading fonts.
 This is because SVG fonts can not only be loaded from URLs, like WOFF fonts, but also all font's components can be defined with in-line without loading from URLs.

 Let's see how Michał's trick can be replaced.